shadinab/Shoe-App/README.md

 ## Contributing

 Contributions to the Shoe App are welcome!
-If you find a bug, have a feature request, or want to contribute code, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you find a bug, have a feature request, or want to contribute code.

 ## License